Software, Information Technology and R&D Tax Relief

 What qualifies as innovation?

 For tax purposes, R&D takes place when you are creating something that will advance the overall knowledge or capability in the field of science and technology.
-In simple terms, if you are solving industry problems, advancing industry knowledge, resolving uncertainty that industry professionals can’t readily resolve, what is the baseline technology that you are measuring against or anything that could be considered Intellectual Property, you qualify.
+In simple terms, if you are solving industry problems, advancing industry knowledge, resolving uncertainty that industry professionals can’t readily resolve, you qualify.

-Most software and IT projects involve some aspect of innovative R&D activity and how you deal with it may potentially save you money, instead of costing you money.
+Most software and IT projects involve some aspect of innovative R&D activity.
 The success of your claim relies on the objective of your project to go beyond routine analysis or adaption of existing products, software or internal management systems.
 The types of companies that can claim R&D tax relief vary.
-For example, software development companies, in-house software developers or SaaS businesses can all qualify.
+For example, software development agencies, in-house software developers or SaaS businesses can all qualify.

-New software, innovative ways of storage, extended functionality, advances in AI, automation, robotics and more, can all count toward R&D tax credit claim no matter whether they have been successful or not.
+New software, innovative ways of storage, extended functionality, advances in AI, automation, robotics and more, can all count toward a R&D tax credits claim no matter whether they have been successful or not.

-- Have you created a software that increases the performance of other technology out there, such as speed of trades.
+- Have you created a software that increases the performance of other technology?

 - Have you developed new data analytics tools?